 The legal personal representative of a deceased member may apply to the board for a transfer of the deceased member's shares in the following form:

-I,, am the legal personal representative of(a
+I,(a

 member of the co-operative) who died on

 Copies of my appointment as executor/administrator of the estate are attached.

-I request that the board transfer all shares attaching to the membership of co-operative, to me.
+I request that the board transfer all shares attaching to the membership of

-.....being shares numbered in the
+being shares numbered in the

+co-operative, to me.

 A. I intend to hold the shares subject to the deceased member's last will and testament / letters of administration and will notify the board of any proposal to transfer the shares to any beneficiary/ies OR

 B. I am also the beneficiary of the estate of the deceased member and I am aware of the requirements for active membership under the rules of the co-operative.

 (Include any additional information to enable the board to consider whether the transferee is likely to be an active member of the co-operative.)

 Dated

 Signed by

 Legal personal representative

-In the presence of witness.
+In the presence of witness DI 0001100 OI 10.100